Majorca Travel Photography

 The Pine Walk in Port de Pollenca is a walkway that stretches for just over two miles, along Puerto Pollensa’s coastline.
 It gets its name from the pine trees that line the opposite side of the walkway, providing the perfect shade from the sunshine during the day

 Old Soller Town

-On the north of Majorca in Old Soller town is the Orange Express which is built in 1911 and goes through the Tramuntana mountains to Palma, the Orange express runs from Soller railway station, there also a tram to Port De Soller also of 1911, it seems every time I visit Majorca I end up photographing this remarkable train and tram.
+On the north of Majorca in Old Soller town is the Orange Express, which is built in 1911 and goes through the Tramuntana mountains to Palma; the Orange Express runs from Soller railway station; there is also a tram to Port De Soller built in 1913, it seems every time I visit Majorca, I end up photographing this remarkable train and tram.

 On the 4th of October of 1913 Mallorca’s first electric tram line was inaugurated, running between Sóller and the Port of Sóller.
 The construction of the Sóller tram began after the inauguration of the Palma to Sóller railway line.
 One outstanding feature is the iron bridge over the Torrent Major

 The orange express was designed to take oranges and lemons to the Palma port for export, these days it a very popular tourist attraction.

 On the northern tip of Mallorca is the Cap de Formentor, where the top end of the Serra de Tramuntana mountain range meets the Mediterranean.
 Cap de Formentor literally means ‘end of Formentor’ – the peninsula is northeast of the port of Pollença.

 You can no longer drive to the Cap de Formentor you have to take a shuttle bus in order to visit the famous lighthouse and the wild rocky peninsula on Majorca’s north-east coast which has spectacular views, particularly from the lighthouse.